Cian747/movie-app/README.md

 https://github.com/Cian747/movie-app.git
 ```
 * Make your edits and test.
-* crete a gh-pages branch and push to your repository
+* create a gh-pages branch and push to your repository
 * Deploy site

 ## Known Bugs